mrmattkennedy/CS5800/Prog_Assign_1/README.md

 * An NFA/NFA-lambda to DFA converter, which can test input strings against newly-created DFA
 * A DFA simulator, which will read in a DFA from file, and process a provided string against the DFA

+## Everything below relates to DFA simulator
+To run this, there are 2 arguments that must be passed in:
+1. File path to create DFA from

+	For an example on how this file should look, see file "example_dfa.txt"
+3. String to process

+### Example:
+./dfa_simulator.py "dfa_file.txt" "aaaabbbb"

-### Everything below relates to NFA/NFA-lambda to DFA converter
+## Everything below relates to NFA/NFA-lambda to DFA converter
 ### Running
 There are 3 ways to run this program:
 * Using the .exe file (Windows only)